inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave2/ObligatoriskOppgave2.md

 ### Manual test and how to run them
 The menu-screen goes away after clicking on it.
 * start the game then click somewhere on the screen.
 Then the game-screen should come.

+### Comment to automatic build tests
+Travis does not support the language `Java` on their Windows Build Environment.
+But 3/5 in our group run windows and it runs on their computer.